A guide for spiritual seekers, leaders, and companions

 Relational oneness: the iconic circle of hospitality and mutual indwelling—unity without erasing difference.

 Universalising Faith.
 People at this stage live with such radical love, compassion, and justice that they transcend boundaries of tribe, creed, or institution.
-Examples Fowler gives are Gandhi, Martin Luther King Jr., or Mother Teresa — people who embody selfless, boundary-breaking love.
+People embody selfless, boundary-breaking love.
+It is less about belief systems and more about embodied presence, courage, and compassion.

 Example: Living with serene joy and spontaneous acts of kindness.
+See below

 Seeking: to empty ourselves and have God flow through us to others; becoming love itself; life as prayer